countvajhula/dynaring/dev/BUILD.rst

   # In melpa git repo
   make clean
-  make recipes/dynamic-ring
+  make recipes/dynaring
-  make sandbox INSTALL=dynamic-ring
+  make sandbox INSTALL=dynaring

 7. For a new release, you can check that MELPA stable finds it

 .. code-block:: bash

   # In melpa git repo
-  STABLE=t make recipes/dynamic-ring
+  STABLE=t make recipes/dynaring

 Drafting a New Release
 ======================

-1. Bump the version in the :code:`dynamic-ring.el` header and commit the changes
+1. Bump the version in the :code:`dynaring.el` header and commit the changes

 .. code-block:: elisp